 Out of the 42069 different marketing strategies that exist today, maybe a few (two or three in most cases) can fit your business model and goals.
 This is where you have to choose wisely.
-If you choose the wrong marketing strategy, two outcomes wait for you on the other side of the campaigns.
+If you choose the wrong marketing strategy, two outcomes wait for you on the other side of the campaign.

 - Firstly, you might choose a strategy and invest a lot of money to run it hoping to make money.
 If it is a wrong strategy, then you hardly see any result because you targeted the wrong markets or demographics or other stuff.
 In this case, kiss your business goodbye and start all over again if you still have some dimes in your pocket.